This site was last edited on 12/8/2013

 Eskies Online American Eskimo Dog Rescue operates in the northeastern United States.
 Our adoption territory extends from southern Maine through northern parts of Maryland and Delaware.
 Most of our efforts are concentrated in New England, the Manhattan metro area and New Jersey.
 We do not take in dogs or adopt out dogs beyond this territory.
 If you are located in an area the we do not cover, Please check our Rescue Information Page for American Eskimo Dogs available in other areas.

-Eskies Online is an all volunteer, 501(C)(3), non-profit organization that rescues homeless American Eskimo Dogs, along with other small breeds, and finds qualified, permanent, adoptive homes for them.
+Eskies Online is a 501(C)(3), non-profit organization that rescues homeless American Eskimo Dogs, along with other small breeds, and finds qualified, permanent, adoptive homes for them.
 The dogs are rescued from:

 - animal shelters, humane societies, etc.